 High-throughput serial histology imaging provides a new avenue for the routine study of micro-anatomical structures in a 3D space.
 However, the emergence of serial whole slide imaging poses a new registration challenge, as the gigapixel image size precludes the direct application of conventional registration techniques.
-In this paper, we develop a three-stage registration with multi-resolution mapping and propagation method to dynamically produce registered subvolumes from serial whole slide images.
+We developed a three-stage registration method to dynamically produce registered subvolumes from serial whole slide images.
 We validate our algorithm with gigapixel images of serial brain tumor sections and synthetic image volumes.

 The spatial organization of complex natural microbiomes is critical to understanding the interactions of the individual taxa that comprise a community.
 Although the revolution in DNA sequencing has provided an abundance of genomic-level information, the biogeography of microbiomes is almost entirely uncharted at the micron scale.
 Using spectral imaging fluorescence in situ hybridization as guided by metagenomic sequence analysis, we have discovered a distinctive, multigenus consortium in the microbiome of supragingival dental plaque.